-22. Following this event, Mr. Schellenberg searched online and discovered a phone number for the Department of Public Works, Bureau of Sanitation "unattended property" line.
-He was informed that if any property was stored by Public Works, it would be held at a storage facility located on Towne Avenue in Downtown Los Angeles.
+Avenue in Downtown Los Angeles.
 The Towne Avenue facility is located almost 30 miles from the location at which Mr. Schellenberg's property was seized.
-Traveling on public transportation from the west Valley to the Towne Avenue facility would take hours.
-Mr. Schellenberg could not travel to the facility because of his disability.
-No accommodation was available or offered to help him retrieve his personal property, if any, stored at the distant storage facility.
+Traveling on public transportation from the west Valley to the Towne Avenue facility would take hours, a daunting task for an able-bodied person and an impossibility for Mr. Schellenberg with his mobility impairments.
+No accommodation was available or offered by the Defendants to help him retrieve his personal property, if any, stored at the distant storage facility.

-23. Mr. Schellenberg made every effort to recover his property.
-He was eventually able to speak by phone with a supervisor at the storage facility.
-Mr. Schellenberg identified when and where his property was seized, but was informed him that no vehicle from that area brought in property on the day in question.

-24. On information and belief, Mr. Schellenberg believes that nearly all of his property seized in this incident was immediately and completely destroyed by City workers and that none of it was stored.
+- 23. Mr. Schellenberg made every effort to recover his property.
+He telephoned the number he found online multiple times and was eventually able to speak by phone with a supervisor at the storage facility.
+Mr. Schellenberg identified when and where his property was seized, but was informed him that no vehicle from that area brought in property on the day in question. - 24.
+On information and belief, Mr. Schellenberg believes that nearly all of his property seized in this incident was immediately and completely destroyed by City workers and that none of it was stored.
 Approximately a month after he was told that none of his property was stored, City employees called Mr. Schellenberg and informed him that they found property that was mislabeled and asked him to describe the belongings that were taken.
 After he identified some of the property as his own, City employees returned the property to him in the parking lot of a local Goodwill.
-He received a tent, a blanket, and some clothing, but not his bicycle, laptop, personal documents including his Section 8 Voucher, or clothing and bedding seized on July 14, 2017.
+The only items returned to him were a tent, a blanket, and some clothing, but not his bicycle, laptop, personal documents including his Section 8 Voucher, or clothing and bedding seized on July 14, 2017. - 25.
+The loss of his personal papers is a significant hardship.
+To obtain new paperwork for his Section 8 Housing eligibility, Mr. Schellenberg must travel downtown to the Housing Authority office.
+If he does so, he risks leaving his property behind and having it seized and destroyed by the City once again.
+This cycle is prolonging and interfering with his efforts to obtain permanent supportive housing.